tardate/LittleArduinoProjects/Kinetics/LineFollowerKit/README.md

 Here it is - a bag of parts, PCB and a test track on a piece of A4.
-There are no instructions, however the PCB silkscreen has all the details marked to build the circuit correctly, and images online help get the machanical construction right.
+There are no instructions, however the PCB silkscreen has all the details marked to build the circuit correctly, and images online help get the mechanical construction right.

 ![kit_parts](./assets/kit_parts.jpg?raw=true)

 The PCB is single-sided, which is fine, but it does mean the LDR and LEDs on the underside of the car are actually soldered on the same side as the component.
+Another way to make sure you get it right: the component should always be on the same side as the silkscreen component outline.

 If one is not carefully paying attention during construction, it is possible to end up with the LDR/LEDs pointing up in the air instead of towards the ground
 (literally: you made a bug instead of a robot).